» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 The prognosis for rats with pneumonia is very grave, and will require long term antibiotic therapy.

-Due to the belief that Mycoplasma is probably never eliminated entirely from the airways in rats, and because it is a contributor to the development of pneumonia, it often becomes necessary to use a daily antibiotic maintenance schedule for rats with chronic Mycoplasmosis.
-Dr. Hutchinson has had some success with the long term maintenance dose of enrofloxacin 4.4 mg/kg daily PO (oral), and based on his experience, no discernable side effects have been noted.
+Due to the belief that Mycoplasma is probably never eliminated entirely from the airways in rats, and because it is a contributor to the development of pneumonia, it often becomes necessary to use pulse antibiotic therapy (long term, intermittent, dosing), or a continuing maintenance schedule of antibiotics for rats with chronic Mycoplasmosis.

 Remember, it is important to give all doses of a prescribed medication even if clinical signs seem to lessen or disappear.
 If clinical signs seem to worsen or no improvement is seen, do not stop medication.
 Contact the veterinarian to discuss changes in medication.

-Recommended antimicrobials are azithromycin (zithromax) or tylosin (tylan).
+Recommended antimicrobials are azithromycin (Zithromax) or tylosin (Tylan).

 However, where symptoms are progressing, these stronger antimicrobials may be necessary.
 The benefits of using a fluoroquinolone (such as enrofloxacin), doxycycline, or a combination of drugs, may outweigh the risks.
 Discuss with a veterinarian.